 "There is a young cowboy who lives on the range…"

 I'm darn proud of myself for holding it together through another six songs when all I really want to do is toss my guitar off and tackle her.
-We all toast up s'mores on authentic cottonwood twigs hand-picked by yours truly on the way over, and I'm grateful as hell when Dad gives me a subtle hint that he's okay with my leaving.
-I lean over and whisper into Bella's ear, "Walk?"
+We toast up s'mores on authentic cottonwood twigs hand-picked by yours truly on the way over, and I'm grateful as hell when Dad gives me a subtle hint that I am excused.
+I lean over and whisper into Bella's ear.
+"Walk?"